 - Ensure that one MSF is completed for each 12-month training period

-- Complete Form R, SOAR declaration or equivalent for each 12-month training period (or a SOAR declaration if training in Scotland)
+- Complete Form R for each 12-month training period (or a SOAR declaration if training in Scotland)